 \section{AnyVisLoc Dataset}

-The UAV AVL accuracy is affected by various factors including viewing conditions (e.g., flight altitude, pitch angle, and field of view), flight environment (scene, weather, and illumination), and reference map characteristics (source, spatial resolution, and modality differences) \cite{ couturier2021review, ye2024coarse}.
-Our proposed AnyVisLoc dataset covers all possible factors for UAV AVL under Low-altitude Multi-view observation condition.
+The accuracy of UAV AVL is affected by various factors including observation conditions (e.g., flight altitude, pitch angle, and field of view), flight environment (scene, weather, and illumination), and reference map characteristics (source, spatial resolution, and modality differences) \cite{ couturier2021review, ye2024coarse}.
+Our proposed AnyVisLoc dataset covers all possible factors for UAV AVL under low-altitude multi-view observation condition.
 This section gives a detailed description of it.